metamug/mtg-api/README.md

 ```
 If the `@Timer` annotation is not provided, by default the timer triggers after every 10 seconds.
+The timer can have a delayed start, here we have configured the delay to be 24 seconds.

 # Install lastest dependency